IllinoisStateGeologicalSurvey/p_point2grid/README.md

 An MPI implementation must be installed.
 OpenMPI 1.6 and 1.8 are known to work and were used in development and testing. mpic++ must be found in your PATH.
 The following must also be installed:

-GDAL 1.9.2 or later with internal BIGTIFF.
+* GDAL 1.9.2 or later with internal BIGTIFF.
-Boost 1.55 or later (program-options and iostreams modules only).
+* Boost 1.55 or later (program-options and iostreams modules only).
-GEOS 3.4.2 or later.
+* GEOS 3.4.2 or later.
-shapelib 1.3.0 or later.
+* shapelib 1.3.0 or later.

-## Native Install
+## Native Install on Ubuntu

 ```sh
 $ sudo apt install -y libmpich-dev libgdal-dev libgeos++-dev libshp-dev \